artemispados/artemispados.github.io/index.md

 #### Sophomore Year (Fall 2019-Spring 2020)
 * **AP Calculus BC**, *Stanford Online Highschool*
-  * Grade A and 5/5 on AP Exam
+  * Received grade A and 5/5 on AP Exam
 * **History and Philosophy of Science**, *Stanford Online Highschool*
-  * Grade A
+  * Received grade A

 #### Freshman Year (Fall 2018-Spring 2019)
 * **Honors Precalculus and Trigonometry**, *Stanford Online Highschool*
-  * Grade A
+  * Received grade A
 * **Honors Physics**, *Stanford Online Highschool*
-  * Grade A
+  * Received grade A

 ## Selected Academic Enrichment
 **Harvard University Pre-College Summer School**, *Cambridge, MA*<br/>Summer 2020
-* Introduction to Programming, Computational Science, and Data Visualization course
+* **Introduction to Programming, Computational Science, and Data Visualization course**
 * Received perfect score and outstanding evaluation by teacher
 * Class consisted of coding and data visualization using Python language

 **Summer at Stanford Univeristy**, *Stanford, CA*<br/>Summer 2018
 * One-week intensive courses:
-  * Computational Thinking in Mathematics and Beyond using Wolfram language
+  * **Computational Thinking in Mathematics and Beyond using Wolfram language**
-  * Approaching Infinity
+  * **Approaching Infinity**

 **State University of New York at Buffalo (UB) Gifted Math Program (GMP)**, *Buffalo, NY*<br/>2015-2017
-* Selected among a group of 60 students from a pool of 400 high achieving students as a 4th grader after a rigorous in-class test (usual application is as a 6th grader)
+* Selected among a group of 60 students from a pool of 400 high achieving students after a rigorous 4 hr in-class test (selected as 4th grader while most applicants were graders)
 * Received perfect score in all years of study
 * GMP 1 (2015-2016):
   *  Advanced Algebra, Geometry, Probability